GRINGOLOCO7/2048Game/README.md

     - Time Complexity: O(n^2) - due to traversing and merging tiles in the grid.

 - **`is_game_over(self)`**: This function checks if the game is over by examining empty cells and attempting to merge tiles in all directions.
-If no empty cells exist and no merges are possible.
+If no empty cells exist and no merges are possible it is game over.
   - Time Complexity: O(n^2) - checks each cell of the grid.